 3. Our Air is Far More Breathable

 In the 1960’s, smog was a standard of life in most industrial cities.

-Smog was standard in New York City as well (the photo above is a picture from the top of the Empire State Building on one of NYC's smoggiest days).
+Smog was standard in New York City as well.
 The city experienced two severe smog events in which an “Indian summer heat inversions trapped the chemicals and particulates from industrial smokestacks, chimneys, and vehicles that crammed the city streets, keeping the pollutants from rising.”
 In 1953, the smog closed at least two airports, caused respiratory issues among many New York residents, and caused the death of 170 to 200 people.
 In 1966, a similar smog occurred over Thanksgiving killing about 200 people.
 Los Angeles faced similar challenges as did all Midwestern industrial cities.
 People often reflect on the fact that you could reach out and touch the soot back then.

 4. The Ozone is Healing

 If you were around in the 1980’s, chances are you were steeped in concerns about the hole in the ozone layer for some time (and likely yelled at people around you who were using aerosol sprays).
 Scientists were concerned that the loss of the ozone layer could lead to blistering rates of skin cancer and other problems.